danielchengml/twitter-sorter/README.md

 ## Installation:

-In order to run the application, your machine must have node.js installed.
+In order to run the application, your machine must have node.js (and docker) installed.

 The instructions are as below:

+### Running without docker:

 ```
 $ mkdir twitter-sorter